-Ivybank Cottage is new on the letting market in 2013.
-The owners have completed a total refurbishment and in doing so they have created a real gem of a holiday home.
-The thought, standard of fixtures and fittings and the attention to detail that have gone into this modernisation make it a true gem, ideal for a romantic break, rural retreat or just to treat yourself to what makes this part of Scotland so special – a break in a beautiful part of the Loch Lomond National Park.
+Ivybank Cottage is a gem of a cottage offering a high standard of furnishing and facilities with beautiful loch & mountain views.
+Ideal for a romantic break, rural retreat or just to treat yourself to what makes this part of Scotland so special – a break in a beautiful part of the Loch Lomond National Park.
 Excellent value for money.
-Without doubt it will build a following of repeat visitors.
+It welcomes back many repeat guests.

 Ivybank was built around 150 years ago as the gardeners cottage for the large Victorian villa situated next door and despite total refurbishment to modern standards retains many original features.

 Inverlounin Road is a single track private road leading from the village and following the east shore of Loch Goil.
 In parts the road is in an elevated position and there are many original grand Victorian homes built between the road and the grounds sloping down to the loch side.

 Parking is at a premium so the parking bay for one car off the road at the entrance to the property is a great start.
 As soon as you step out of your car you will be drawn to the view.
 The cottage is elevated from the loch side and this is only a taste of the uninterrupted views to be enjoyed from the outside patio area.

 Care has been taken to make sure access is suitable for all.
 There is a ramp with a slight slope to a side door and then one step to enter the property.
 From there all rooms, except the double bedroom, are on one level so Ivybank is suitable for anyone with limited mobility.